haskelly-dev/Haskelly/README.md

 ## Known Issues

+* Code completion not working in files inside a `stack` project (Windows only).
-Custom character in GHCi substituting the normal "Prelude" not supported yet.
+* Custom character in GHCi substituting the normal "Prelude" not supported yet.

 This extension is in alpha, so some bugs/issues might be present.
-We would really appreciate if you could send us any feedback or bugs reports at: zcabmse@ucl.ac.uk .
+We would really appreciate if you could send us any feedback or bug reports at: [zcabmse@ucl.ac.uk](mailto:zcabmse@ucl.ac.uk?Subject=Haskelly%20feedback) .

 ## Release Notes